Particl-Community/academy/intro/intro_general_functions.rst

 Inventory Management
 ~~~~~~~~~~~~~~~~~~~~

 :term:`Particl Marketplace` lets you manage your inventory by creating a listing template for each item you want to sell.
-Additionally, you can manage your inventory's quantity and variants (i.e. colors, sizes, etc).
+Additionally, you can manage your inventory's quantity and variants (i.e., colors, sizes, etc.).
 Quantity and variant management is currently under development and will be added at a later update.

-- Listing templates are reused everytime you want to republish an item on the marketplace.
+- Listing templates are reused every time you want to republish an item on the marketplace.
 - When a listing expires, the listing template saves its comments, feedback, and Q&A.
 - When a listing expires, it keeps its moderation score.
-- Listing templates can push listings on multiple community markets and storefronts
+- Listing templates can push listings on multiple community markets and storefronts.

 Two-Party Escrow System
 ~~~~~~~~~~~~~~~~~~~~~~~